 How can I reduce my risk?

-This is your chance to delay or prevent a lifelong condition, and the answer can be very simple.
 Here are our top 10 steps to reduce your risk of developing type 2 diabetes:

 1. Lose excess weight